sannanansari/OOPS/Sort/Selecton_Sort/README.md

 ## Introduction:
 The Selection Sort algorithm Sorts an array buy repeatedly finding the minimum element(for ascending Order) from the unsorted part and putting it at beginning.
 It is Divided into Two subarray:-
-1. The arrauy Which is already Sorted.
+1. The array Which is already Sorted.
 2. Which to be Sort(unsorted).

 ## Algorithm: